orsonteodoro/oiledmachine-overlay/README.md

 [tpgo.eclass] (https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/eclass/tpgo.eclass)
 [epgo.eclass] (https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/eclass/epgo.eclass)

-EPGO_PORTABLE / TPGO_PORTABLE - 1 to build untouched functions optimized for
-speed, 0 to retain touched functions as optimized for size.
+#### PGO environment variables

+UOPTS_PGO_FORCE_PGI - 1 to reset to PGI temporarily.
+Remember to remove the flag or set it to 0 after being PGIed.
+If build-time is unreliable for PGO, try setting it to 1.

-EPGO_PROFILES_DIR / TPGO_PROFILES_DIR - Change the default PGO profile
+UOPTS_PGO_PROFILES_DIR - Change the default PGO profile directory.
-directory.
 The default is `/var/lib/pgo-profiles`.
 You may delete individual profiles to reset the PGO process.

-TPGO_PROFILES_REUSE - 1 to allow for PGO profile reuse for 1 step re-emerges or future patch release, 0 to disallow PGO profile reuse and force 3 step PGO.
+UOPTS_PGO_PORTABLE - 1 to build untouched functions optimized for speed, 0 to
-It should be use temporarily.
-If build-time is unreliable for PGO, setting it to 0 may help.
+retain touched functions as optimized for size.

+#### BOLT environment variables

-EPGO_FORCE_PGI - 1 to reset to PGI temporarily.
-Remember to remove the flag or set it to 0 after being PGIed.
-If build-time is unreliable for PGO, try setting it to 1.
+UOPTS_BOLT_FORCE_INST - 1 to reset to INST temporarily.

+UOPTS_BOLT_PROFILES_DIR - Change the default BOLT profile directory.

+UOPTS_BOLT_SLOT - force to use a particular LLVM slot number to maintain compatibility with the BOLT profile.

 ### BOLT + PGO